A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Analytic MGE Jeans Solution

 where the enclosed mass for the spherical Gaussian component $j$ is \citep[eq.~49]{Cappellari2008}:

-The integral in \autoref{eq:vz2_integral} is mathematically equivalent to the solution for a spherical MGE with isotropic radial dispersion, but with the tracer's vertical dispersion $\sigma_{z,k}$ substituted for $\sigma_k$.
-By utilizing the identity $\int \exp(-Ct^2) t^2/(1+t^2) \dd t \propto \operatorname{erf} - \exp(C) T(\dots)$, the final analytic solution for a single tracer component $k$ interacting with a single potential component $j$ is:
+The integral in \cref{eq:vz2_integral} is the same mathematical object that appears for a \emph{spherical} MGE tracer with isotropic dispersion, with the substitution $\sigma_k\to\sigma_{q,k}$.
+Evaluating it using standard error-function manipulations and the representation in terms of Owen's $T$ function yields, for a single tracer component $k$ in a single spherical Gaussian potential component $j$: